xqill275/introduction-to-tech-stack-website-project/README.md

     }).catch((e) => console.error(e));
 }
 ```
-once the user enters there username and password on the website it calls this function, it gets the data on the myText.txt file and puts it into an array it then fixes the array format by calling the fixArray function, it then gets the data inputed and store them into variables. it then checks if the username is in the file and if it is it stores the index of that username, it then checks if the password is the same as the next index. if that is also true it stores the type of user to the cookies. it then checks these cookies and then send you to the corrisponding userpage
+Once the user enters their username and password on the website, it calls this function.
+It gets the data on the myText.txt file and puts it into an array.
+It then fixes the array format by calling the fixArray function.
+It then gets the data inputted and stores them into variables.
+It then checks if the username is in the file and if it is, it stores the index of that username.
+It then checks if the password is the same as the next index.
+If that is also true, it stores the type of user to the cookies.
+It then checks these cookies and then sends you to the corresponding user page.

  ```js